cotab-org/cotab/README.md

 ## Autocomplete
 ![Autocomplete Demo](doc/asset/cotab-tutorial-autocomplete1.gif)
 The programming languages supported depend on the AI model.
-Despite its compact size, the default model Qwen3-4B-Instruct-2507 supports many languages.
+Despite its compact size, the default model Qwen3-4B-Instruct-2507 or high quality model Qwen3-Coder-30B-A3B supports many languages.

 ## Auto Comment Mode
 ![Comment Demo](doc/github-asset/cotab-demo-comment.gif)
 A dedicated mode that adds code comments.
 The AI understands the code at the cursor position and automatically adds detailed comments.
+Qwen3-4B-Instruct-2507 already delivers good comments, but this use case can tolerate a slight slowdown, so we recommend Qwen3-Coder-30B-A3B for the best results.

 ## Auto Translate Mode
 ![Translate Demo](doc/github-asset/cotab-demo-translate.gif)
 A translation-only mode.
 It automatically translates comments in unfamiliar languages, making code easier to understand.
+Qwen3-4B-Instruct-2507 also delivers high-quality translations, but in this use case, it is recommended to use Qwen3-Coder-30B-A3B for the best results, as slight performance degradation is tolerable.

 ## Feature
 - Prioritizes privacy, operates completely offline using local LLM